rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### About Users and Clients

 First of all, you need to clarify the distinction between *users* and *clients*.
 - A *user* is often represented as a live person.
-This is typically the user who wants to access the RabbitMQ Management UI/API.
+This is typically the user who wants to access the  management ui/api.
 - A *client* (a.k.a. *service account*) is an application that acts on behalf of a user or act on its own.
 This is typically an AMQP application.

 ### About Permissions